Where education meets industry, igniting potential to empower futures.

 SCHOOL DISTRICT

-Diversified Occupations Kelsey Brown Beaver Falls
+Diversified Occupations Gerrod Young Beaver Falls

 Students at BCCTC are celebrated in many ways and one of those ways is to recognize their extra efforts made in their chosen Programs of Study.
 Let’s celebrate the following students for their hard work and the ability to make a positive difference to others around them!